 A sample calendar of didactics, experiential learning activities and mentor-mentee interactions will be provided to applicants.

 Acceptance into the program is subject to availability of a suitable mentor, project(s), and funding (as applicable).

-- Matriculated in high school, undergraduate or graduate school
+- Matriculated in undergraduate, medical school or other graduate school

 - Application to the SSRTP, Clinical and Translational Research Pathway, by contacting Laurel McDevitt, Program Coordinator, at firstname.lastname@example.org